KronosDP/os232/links.md

 * [Dining-Philosophers Problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) -- A problem in which computer need to know when to "pick up a fork" or "put down a fork".
 * [Peterson's algorithm](https://en.wikipedia.org/wiki/Peterson%27s_algorithm) -- An algorithm that use flag and turn to know which process can go in.
 * [Chapter 5 of LFS from Kertonex](https://www.youtube.com/watch?v=uggsnHSELos) -- I mean, what can I say?
 It's a very helpful tutorial.
 I followed his tutorial and compare my output with the video.
 It's also nice to have some company to run LFS with.
+* [Linux From Scratch Chapter 6 introduction](https://www.linuxfromscratch.org/lfs/view/12.0/chapter06/introduction.html) -- The chapter where we do cross compiling stuffs.
+* [Linux From Scratch Chapter 7 introduction](https://www.linuxfromscratch.org/lfs/view/12.0/chapter07/introduction.html) -- The chapter in which we build from a chroot environtment.
+This is very important for chaper 8.